neardaocom/neardao-rs/library/README.md

 - defines storage structures

 ## TBD:
-1. Json schema
+1. FnMetadata schema
 2. Storage deposit for self
-3. Optimalizations all kinds (obviously)
+3. Optimalizations all kinds in general